Email Sender Name and Sender Email Settings

-You can manage these options from:
+You can manage the email sender options from:

 Theme Options > Email Management > Emails Settings